-Before we dive into how to create landing pages using your customer’s words and way of speaking, let’s look at elements an optimized landing page is comprised of.
+Before we dive into how to create post-click landing pages using your customer’s words and way of speaking, let’s look at elements an optimized post-click landing page is comprised of.

 Headline and subhead

-In this case, “Build, Integrate, and Publish Your Landing Pages” is the heading.
+In this case, “Build, Integrate, and Publish Your post-click landing pages” is the heading.

 - Quickly gets to the point you want to make